 You can find me on Tumblr here: https://www.tumblr.com/blog/christinahills

-Description: Clubhouse is the latest craze in the social media scene; it’s a social networking app that offers audio chat rooms for people to gather to discuss a topic or to socialize.
+Description: Clubhouse is the latest craze in the social media scene; it’s a social networking app that offers audio chat rooms for people to discuss a topic or socialize.
 It’s audio-chat-based.
-From the homepage, users can browse the available Clubhouse rooms and join the one they want.
+Users can browse the available Clubhouse rooms from the homepage and join the one they want.
 Click here to read more about What is Clubhouse and How it Can Help You.

 Who uses it: early adaptors at this point

-Description: Tiktok is a social media video-sharing platform that allows its users to display their talent, wit, and stories.
-With a time restraint of one minute, users create and share videos that can appear on other people’s “for you page” which is a collection of specific content that caters to an individual’s interests.
-Some creators have gained a massive audience surpassing 10 million followers which goes to reflects the widespread usage of the platform.
+Description: TikTok is a social media video-sharing platform that allows users to display their talent, wit, and stories.
+With a time restraint of one minute, users create and share videos that can appear on other people’s “for you page, ” a collection of specific content that caters to an individual’s interests.
+Some creators have gained a massive audience, surpassing 10 million followers, reflecting the platform’s widespread usage.

 (I have been resisting getting a TikTok account, so I currently don’t have one)

 Description: With Snapchat, friends interact and communicate with each other through a direct message system.
-Features like “streaks” (daily contacts with a particular friend) motivate users to repeatedly use the app.
-Snapchat offers a temporary message system, meaning that messages are usually deleted automatically after a set time frame.
-It also has other features such as stories and “snapmaps” which allow you to continuously interact with one another.
+Features like “streaks” (daily contacts with a particular friend) motivate users to use the app repeatedly.
+Snapchat offers a temporary message system, meaning messages are usually deleted automatically after a set time frame.
+It also has other features, such as stories and “snapmaps,” which allow you to interact with one another continuously.

 Who uses it: teenagers, young adults